 Weapon: Jian (2-3), Serrated dao (4-5), Club (6), Flail (7, 9), Bombs (Next-8)

-Dong Zhuo is the Prime Minister to the throne during the late Han dynasty.
+Dong Zhuo is the Prime Minister during the late Han dynasty, after the consort kin faction led by He Jin and the eunuch faction wiped each other out.
 He was seen as a ruthless tyrant and he used the Han Emperor as a puppet in order to do what he willed.
 Dong Zhuo enforced his rule by having control of the mightiest man of the time, Lu Bu.

 Portrayed as a repulsive and obese man, he often lets his lust and hedonistic pursuits get the better of him.
 This is what ultimately drives a wedge between him and his adopted son Lu Bu.